NLnetLabs/rotonda-doc/manual/source/quicktour/02_changing-the-pipeline.rst

 1. Create the roto filter script.

-Now we still must create the roto script we referenced in our modified ``rotonda.conf``, namely the file ``my_rib.roto``.
+Now we must still create the roto script we referenced in our modified ``rotonda.exmaple.conf``, namely the file ``my_rib.roto``.
 So create that file, and fill it with this:

 .. code:: text